The lights and promise of Las Vegas attract some… interesting people (to put it lightly).

 If you’ve been to Las Vegas in the past, you know that while people watching on the Strip is great, Fremont Street dials it up a notch.

-That difference is mainly due to the subset of society that downtown Las Vegas attracts vs. the Strip.
+That difference is mainly due to the subset of society that downtown Las Vegas attracts vs. the Strip… To put it mildly, things get weird.

-Whiskey Licker Up at Binion’s: Easily qualifying as my top people watching spot on Fremont Street, the second-floor bar has seating along the windows that overlook the Fremont Street Experience below.
+Whiskey Licker Up at Binion’s: Easily qualifying as my favorite spot to people watch on Fremont Street, the second-floor bar has seating along the windows that overlook the Fremont Street Experience below.

 Hennessey’s Tavern on Fremont Street: A number of tables are available on an outdoor patio at Hennessey’s, which serves a selection of Irish and American food in addition to drinks.
 The patio overlooks Fremont Street and the people walking along it.

-Outdoor Bars Along Fremont Street: Ground-level bars outdoors along Fremont Street like the Patio Bar at 4 Queens, Whiskey Licker at Binion’s, Stage Bar at Golden Nugget, and Cowgirl Up Catina at Binion’s all offer some of the best people watching in Las Vegas.
+Outdoor Bars Along Fremont Street: Ground-level bars outdoors along Fremont Street like the Patio Bar at 4 Queens, Whiskey Licker at Binion’s, Stage Bar at Golden Nugget, and Cowgirl Up Catina at Binion’s all offer some of the best people watching in town.

 The only knock on the outdoor bars is that they can be LOUD.
 Both the noise from the Fremont Street Experience’s speakers and street performers can make conversation difficult if not impossible.